 Are there bears on Whidbey Island?
-No, bears do not live on Whidbey.
+Bears do not live on Whidbey, but they occasionally visit.
 A couple years back, a single black bear was spotted on the island after swimming from a nearby island, but it didn’t hang around long.
-That’s the only bear sighting on Whidbey in the last 50 years.

 Is there public transit on Whidbey Island?

 Yes, Island Transit runs free shuttle service around Whidbey Island everyday except Sunday.
 These shuttles visit most points of interest, such as Deception Pass, Fort Casey State Park, and the towns of Langley, Oak Harbor, and Coupeville.